top of page

 Custom Designs

-An ikebana arrangement made specifically for you can create a unique environment for your clients and enhance your business image.
+Allow an ikebana arrangement made specifically for you to create a unique environment for your clients and enhance your business image.

-Check out examples in the photo gallery on the left.
-So far, my ikebana has added a sense of beauty and tranquility to wellness centre reception area, brought comfort at a celebration of life, and inspired participants and their families at a karate black belt ceremony.
+So far, my ikebana has added a sense of beauty and tranquility to a wellness centre reception area, brought comfort at a celebration of life, and inspired participants and their families at a karate black belt ceremony.

 Contact me to discuss approaches and pricing for adding a unique ikebana touch to your home, office or business.